AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

 Philosophy

 The main infrastructure of the back end may be complicated in some cases, but the  the interface for extending a back end should be as simple as possible.
 For example, the implementation of the dataflow framework is quite complicated.
 But we can use the framework to write a new optimization by simply writing down the dataflow transfer functions that are found in standard compiler textbooks.
-Better yet, we can write combined ``superoptimizations* with no more effort than writing the dataflow transfer functions for each individual optimization.
+Better yet, we can write combined "superoptimizations" with no more effort than writing the dataflow transfer functions for each individual optimization.
-*

 Pipeline

 1. Convert from STG to a flat representation of C--: Stg -\> Cmm
-1. Build control-flow graph: Cmm -\> ZGraphCmm\<stack slots, compile-time constants\>
+1. Build control-flow graph: Cmm -\> ZGraphCmm\<variables, stack slots, compile-time constants\>

   - Converts the flat representation to a control-flow graph, with Cmm statements representing instructions in the basic blocks.
   - Implements calling conventions for call, jump, and return instructions: all parameter passing is turned into data-movement instructions (register-to-register move, load, or store), and stack-pointer adjustments are inserted.
 After this point, calls, returns, and jumps are just control-transfer instructions -- the parameter passing has been compiled away.
   - How do we refer to locations on the stack when we haven't laid it out yet?
 The compiler names a stack slot using the idea of a "late compile-time constant," which is just a symbolic constant that will be replaced with an actual stack offset when the stack layout is chosen.
-1. Code expansion (instruction selection): ZGraph Cmm\<stack slots, compile-time constants\> -\> ZGraph Instrs\<stack slots, compile-time constants\>
+1. Code expansion (instruction selection): ZGraph Cmm\<variables, stack slots, compile-time constants\> -\> ZGraph Instrs\<variables, stack slots, compile-time constants\>

   - Expands each Cmm instruction into a series of instructions.
 The representation of an instruction can be chosen by the back end.
 In some compilers (vpo, gcc, QC--), machine instructions are represented using RTLs.
 But Machine SUIF uses a target-specific, abstract representation that must satisfy a well-defined interface (i.e. by using a typeclass).
 It would be nice to support both.
-1. Optimizer: ZGraph Instrs\<stack slots, compile-time constants\> -\> ZGraph Instrs\<stack slots, compile-time constants\>
+1. Optimizer: ZGraph Instrs\<variables, stack slots, compile-time constants\> -\> ZGraph Instrs\<variables, stack slots, compile-time constants\>
-1. Proc-point analysis and splitting: ZGraph Instrs\<stack slots, compile-time constants\> -\> \[ZGraph Instrs\<stack slots, compile-time constants\>\]
+1. Proc-point analysis: ZGraph Instrs\<variables, stack slots, compile-time constants\> -\> \[ZGraph Instrs\<variables, stack slots, compile-time constants\>\]

+  - Proc points are found, and the appropriate control-transfer instructions are inserted.
   - Why so early?
 Depending on the back end (think of C as the worst case), the proc-point analysis might have to satisfy some horrible calling convention.
 We want to make these requirements explicit before we get to the register allocator.
-1.
+1. Register allocation: ZGraph Instrs\<variables, stack slots, compile-time constants\> -\> ZGraph Instrs\<stack slots, compile-time constants\>

+  - Replace variable references with machine register and stack slots.
+1. Stack Layout: ZGraph Instrs\<\> -\> ZGraph Instrs\<\>
+1. Proc-point splitting: ZGraph Instrs\<\> -\> \[ZGraph Instrs\<\>\]

 Implicit in this pipeline: